KoenvanMeijeren/ReverseApi/README.md

-# ReverseApi
+# Reversi Api
-This is the repository for the reverse api.
-This api provides the functionality for the reverse game.
+This is the repository for the reversi api.
+This api provides the functionality for the reversi game.